Updated for 2022; original script by James Waterson

 Nothing beats hitting the road in the fall when the season’s cooler temperatures and festive holidays set the stage for the ideal getaway.
 Whether you’re looking for some time away to relax and reconnect with your family or to immerse yourself in the beauty of the Texas Gulf Coast, find your way to Baytown.
 Located about 25 miles east of Houston on the eastern shores of multiple bays, Baytown is full of experiences that will help you get the most out of autumn.
 Read on to discover all the possibilities, then plan your visit here.

 With its adobe walls, abundant shade, and rows of lush grapevines within view, Yepez Vineyard is just the place to tip back a glass of wine.
 If you’re a lover of reds or whites, you owe your palate a visit to this authentically Texan winery near Baytown.
 Relax on the courtyard and you’ll relish the tasting profiles of hand-crafted wines made using Texas-grown grapes as you savor all the Southwestern charm.
 The tasting room is open Friday, Saturday, and Sunday from September through May, so make sure you stop by to experience all the winery has to offer.

 Beyond weekend visits, the winery’s scenic charm makes it a popular spot for private tastings, weddings, and even baby showers.
-It also hosts special events throughout the year that you won’t want to miss, such as the Grape Stomp Fest (Nov.
-6), when you can sip wine as you shop the wares of arts and crafts vendors.
+It also hosts special events throughout the year that you won’t want to miss, such as the Grape Stomp Fest in early November, when you can sip wine as you shop the wares of arts and crafts vendors.